mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 })
 ```

-The above command will insert a single Document into the `podcasts` collection.
+The above command will insert a single document into the `podcasts` collection.
 While the above example is rather flat, it could be adjusted to be more complex.
 Take the following example:

 ```golang
 podcastsCollection.InsertOne(ctx, bson.D{